geoffsee/predict-otron-9001/README.md

 The predict-otron-9000 is a flexible AI platform that provides:

-- **Local LLM Inference**: Run Gemma models locally with CPU or GPU acceleration
+- **Local LLM Inference**: Run Gemma and Llama models locally with CPU or GPU acceleration
 - **Embeddings Generation**: Create text embeddings with FastEmbed
 - **Web Interface**: Interact with models through a Leptos WASM chat interface
 - **TypeScript CLI**: Command-line client for testing and automation